rawatpranjal/santafe/README.md

 # Santa Fe Double Auction

 This repository replicates the Santa Fe Double Auction tournament in Rust et al., (1994) and conducts a number of experiments to study individual and market efficiency under different types of traders.
-My contribution is to introduce single and multi agent reinforcement learning agents into this market and study individual and market performance.
+My contribution is to introduce reinforcement learning agents into this market.

 ## Quick Start